Anuradha Roy (novelist)

-Anuradha Roy is an Indian novelist, journalist and editor.
+Anuradha Roy (born 1967) is an Indian novelist, journalist and editor.
 She has written five novels: An Atlas of Impossible Longing (2008), The Folded Earth (2011), Sleeping on Jupiter (2015), All the Lives We Never Lived (2018), and The Earthspinner (2021).

 Biography

 Roy and her husband, publisher Rukun Advani, live in Ranikhet.

 Career

 Writing

 Roy's first novel, An Atlas of Impossible Longing, was picked up for publication after she shared initial pages with writer and publisher Christopher MacLehose, and has been translated into eighteen languages.
 It was named by World Literature Today as one of the "60 Essential English Language Works of Modern Indian Literature".

 Sleeping on Jupiter, her third novel, won the DSC Prize for South Asian Literature and was longlisted for the Man Booker Prize.

 Her fourth novel, All the Lives We Never Lived, won the Tata Book of the Year Award for Fiction 2018.
 It was longlisted for the Walter Scott Prize for Historical Fiction 2018.
 It was shortlisted for the International Dublin Literary Award 2020.
-In December 2022 it won India's most prestigious literary prize, the Sahitya Akademi Award, given by India's literary academy to a work written in any genre in English.
+In December 2022, it won India's most prestigious literary prize, the Sahitya Akademi Award, given by India's literary academy to a work written in any genre in English.

 The Earthspinner, her fifth novel, was published by Hachette India and the Mountain Leopard Press, London, in September 2021.
-It won the Sushila Devi Book Award 2022 for the best novel by a woman writer in India.
+The novel won the Sushila Devi Book Award 2022 for the best novel by a woman writer in India.
 It was shortlisted for the Tata Book of the Year Award for Fiction 2022, as well as the Rabindranath Tagore Literary Prize 2022.
+In December 2023, the French translation of this novel, titled Le Cheval en Feu, was hailed by Radio France as its literary discovery of the year.

 Her essays and reviews have appeared in newspapers and magazines in India (Indian Express; Telegraph; The Hindu), the US (Orion and Noema) and Britain (Guardian, The Economist), and most recently in John Freeman, ed., Tales of Two Planets.